melkemaryam/m_thesis/README.md

 ### Note:

-A virtual environment is not necessary in order to run the framework, however, it is recommended in order to protect the data and devices.
+A virtual environment is not necessary to run the framework, however, it is recommended to protect the data and devices.

 If working without a virtual environment, please make sure that all necessary libraries are installed.
 If not, install them as follows: